The Lost Prince – John of Eltham

 Conisbrough Castle, Yorkshire

-Isabella died on 23rd December 1392, aged about 37, and was buried at the church of the Dominicans, in King’s Langley, on 14 January 1393.
-In her will, she made Richard II her heir and asked that he provide a pension for her youngest son and Richard II’s godson, Richard of Conisbrough.
+Isabella died on 23 December 1392, aged about 37, and was buried at the church of the Dominicans, in King’s Langley, on 14 January 1393.
+In her will, drawn up a week before her death, and with her husband’s consent, she made Richard II her heir and asked that he provide a pension for her youngest son and Richard II’s godson, Richard of Conisbrough.
 Richard was given an allowance of £500 by the king, but this was only paid sporadically following Richard II’s deposition by Henry IV.
+Richard was not even mentioned in the wills of his father and brother and G.L.
+Harriss, of the Oxford Dictionary of National Biography, has speculated this could be proof that Richard was not the son of the Duke of York.
+Although it could simply be because his mother had already made provision for their youngest son.
+At the time of Isabella’s death, Duke Edmund was still in debt due to the failed Castilian expedition, and so Isabella’s will gave provision for her younger son whilst protecting the incomes of her husband and older son.

-Edmund married again, to his cousin Joan Holland, niece of his first wife’s lover, John Holland.
+Edmund married again, to his cousin Joan Holland, niece of his first wife’s supposed lover, John Holland.
 In another bizarre family twist, it was Joan’s brother, Edmund Holland, 4th Earl of Kent, who had an affair – and an illegitimate daughter – with Constance of York, the daughter of Edmund and Isabella.

 *